Bayesian Network Regularized Regression for Modeling Urban Crime Occurrences: Conclusions

 \section{Conclusions}

 We have presented a method of Bayesian network regularized regression for modeling vertex attributes that incorporates both relevant covariates and topological information in its construction.
 The resulting model is composed of node indexed coefficients, regularized using the Laplacian matrix, producing fitted values that vary smoothly over the network.
-This machinery is widely applicable and easily adaptable to a variety of GLM settings.
-Furthermore, as seen in the motivating example of modeling counts of residential burglary occurrences, the described method is easily modified to include specific characteristics of the network being analyzed, such as hot spots.
+This machinery, including the corresponding variable selection techniques and EM algorithms, is widely applicable and easily adaptable to a variety of GLM settings.
+As previously mentioned, in general, we could regress a response attribute $Y$ on network-indexed coefficients, $Y_v \given \beta \ind \text{\sf F}[g^{-1}(\mathbf{x}_v^\top \beta(v))]$, where {\sf F} belongs to the exponential family and $g$ is a link.
+Furthermore, the described methods can be modified to include specific characteristics of the network being analyzed (e.g. hot spots); the flexibility of the introduced contributions is valuable.

-As shown in the simulation study, our model outperforms current methods of network regression.
-The model is intuitive in its construction and provides interpretable results.
-However, there are further gains to be had.
-For example, modeling vertex attributes over time using a Bayesian dynamic model is an area that will be further explored.
-The motivating example, modeling residential burglary, will be improved upon given that the burglary counts were pooled over a three year period.
-Also, extending the methodology to topology inference, that is regression to identify the structure of a partially unknown network, is a proposed and intriguing topic of future research.